 NOTE: Official report of scores on the Miller Analogies Test (MAT) or the verbal, quantitative and analytical writing sections of the Graduate Records Exam (GRE) are not needed for admission to the endorsement program only.
 The scores are required for admission to a degree program.

-4. Submit a completed Disclosure and Affirmation Form that addresses misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance.
+- Complete Disclosure and Affirmation questions that address misconduct disclosure, the Code of Ethics for Educators, and tort liability insurance.

 Priority: March 15*